farm-ng/amiga-dev-kit/website/docs/apps/map_recorder/map-recorder.md

 ## Overview

-The Map Recorder application enables users to record and manage field maps for agricultural operations.
+The Map Recorder application enables users to record and manage field maps for the Amiga.

 ## Features